alchemycs/spheron/README.md

 Something like: `sphero.startMacro().setRGB(0x00FF00).strobeLED({period:60}).wait(1000).sleep().saveMacro()`

-I'm also planning on implementing the API as completely as possible.
+I'm also planning on implementing the API as completely as possible (as time permits).
 [Orbotix](https://www.gosphero.com/company/) have done a great job in [documenting the Sphero API](https://github.com/orbotix/DeveloperResources)!

+##Macros
+The basic macro code has been built but requires further testing and documentation.
+Please feel free to try it out or ask questions.

+Obviously, this needs more documentation.

 ##TODO
 The most immediate things to be done include:

 * Documentation!
-* Create a macro builder
+* Create <strike>a macro builder</strike> macro builder documentation (until then, please see [examples/police-macro.js](examples/police-macro.js) and code for usage details)
+* Smarter objects passed into event listeners to make usage easier
 * Implement callbacks (or just stick with an event model?)
+* This has been written against the Orbotix Communications API 1.46, need to check against version 1.50 and on Sphero 2.0.

 ## Acknowledgments

 Thanks to:

 * Chris Williams for making [node-serialport](https://github.com/voodootikigod/node-serialport)
 * [Orbotix](https://www.gosphero.com/company/) for creating and documenting the [Sphero API](https://github.com/orbotix/DeveloperResources)